linden416/AWS_Linux_Server/README.md

  2. Cloned my Catalog App from GitHub
  3. Removed Git files/overhead from directory
  4. Renamed project.py to catalog.py
- 5. Created new catalog.wsgi file to be configured in Apache2 for WSGI
+ 5. Created new **catalog.wsgi** file to be configured with Apache2 for WSGI
  6. Created new Google OAuth2 Client Secret file for app **Apache-CatalogApp**
- 7. Updated both catalog.py and suptOAuth2.py making path to client secret file absolute.
+ 7. Updated both catalog.py and suptOAuth2.py making client secret file an absolute path.
  8. Updated catalog.py removing the code in __main__ that ran on port 8000 and established app secret key.
  9. Updated both data_model.py and suptDBFxns.py replacing database engine to PostgreSQL.
 10. Updated template file login.html specifying new ClientId established from step #6 above.
 11. Updated the Apache /etc/apache2/sites-enabled/000-default.conf:
-	- Configured WSGI connect to CatalogApp
+	- Configured WSGI connection to my CatalogApp
-	- Configured WSGI Daemon to run as 1 process to avoid isolating session data which would happen if multipler processes handled page requests.
+	- Configured WSGI Daemon to run as **1 process** to avoid isolating session data which would happen if multiple processes were handling page requests.
 12. Created both a **catalog** user account and database in PostgreSQL: postgres=# create user catalog with password 'Udacity';
     postgres=# create database catalog;